sowit-labs/grassUNet/README.md

 ![](assets/result.png "input and output for a random image in the test dataset")

 Custom implementation of the [U-Net](https://arxiv.org/abs/1505.04597) model for plant/sky semantic segmentation for upward photos taken from underneath plant canopy.
 Runs with Python 3.7.9 and PyTorch 1.7.1.
-This project is aimed to be used combinatory with the [CAN-EYE software](https://www6.paca.inrae.fr/can-eye) in order to compute biological variables such as Plant Area Index.
+This project is aimed to be used combinatory with the `pai57.py` script in order to compute biological variables such as Plant Area Index.
 It was supported by the R&D department of [SOWIT](https://www.sowit.fr/).

 To train this model, a dataset of 2170 photos taken at a zenith angle of 57.5° was used.
 Photos were acquired with regular smartphones (Moto E4 Plus, Infinix X608, Huawei Mate 10 Lite) held with a custom apparatus at two different developmental stages (Zadoks Z30 and Z39) in three northern Morocco bread wheat plots sown with three different varieties during February and March 2020.
 ![](assets/LAI57.jpg "Custom apparatus used to hold the phones at a zenith angle of 57.5° for image capture")